COVID-19 Campus Update

 B. Racial Discrimination

 Generally, racial discrimination is defined as any person's conduct which unreasonably interferes with an employee's or student's status or performance by creating an intimidating, hostile, or offensive working or educational environment.
 Discrimination on the basis of race, color, or national origin, includes offensive or demeaning treatment of an individual, where such treatment is based on prejudiced stereotypes of a group to which that individual may belong.
-It includes, but is not limited to, objectionable epithets, threatened or actual physical harm or abuse, or other intimidating or insulting conduct directed against the individual because of his/her race, color, or national origin.
+It includes, but is not limited to, objectionable epithets, threatened or actual physical harm or abuse, or other intimidating or insulting conduct directed against the individual because of their race, color, or national origin.
 Title VII requires employers to take prompt action to prevent bigots from expressing their opinions in a way which abuses or offends their coworkers.

 The College must take measures to periodically educate and train employees regarding conduct that could constitute a violation of this guideline.
 All employees, including faculty members, are expected to participate in annual education to be knowledgeable of policies and guidelines concerning discrimination.